 Website bounce rate = one-page sessions / total sessions

 For example, if 500 users enter your website (unlimited sessions) and 25 leave without making another request (one-page sessions), your website bounce rate is 5%.

 The bounce rate per page is calculated the same way.
 Still, the criteria are page-specific: Divide the number of single-page sessions that start and end on a particular page by the total number of sessions that begin and continue on the same page.

 Page bounce rate = single page sessions per page / all sessions start from page

 Following the example above: If 100 of those users enter your homepage and 4 of them leave without making another request, your homepage has a bounce rate of 4%.

 Is High Bounce Rate Good or Bad?

 Having a high website bounce rate is not good.
 That’s because search engines will assume that your website is not offering worthy content.
-Due to the same reason, your rankings will be penalized by the search engines.
-This is why you should focus more on reducing the bounce rates.
+Due to the same reason, search engines will penalize your rankings.
+This is why you should focus more on reducing bounce rates.